talibackend/Page-Comment-Adder/README.md

 4. Ensure that every file is routed in any pattern of your choice.

-5. Include the 'commenter.php' file in any part of the page that you want to use it.
+5. Include the "commenter.php" file in any part of the page that you want to use it.

 /**
     If you experience any kind of problem while trying to install the code, please contact me and i promise to help you fix it immediately.